 Once you’ve found a few potential members, make the space to listen to them, and how they describe their own stories and experiences.
 Figure out if you share the same internal motivations: What will you help them achieve?
 What gets them the most excited about your virtual community?
 Answering these questions will help you create a virtual community that is in tune with its members, and therefore much more effective.

-How to Build a Community Site Step #3: Launch Small With a Bang
+Step 4: Launch Small With a Bang

 At this point, you might be worried that you haven’t recruited hundreds of people.
 But you don’t need that many people to start a community website with a bang.

 The truth is, you only need 10 people to be successful.
 And that’s how you should define your success.